 Alongside this, carbon emissions were the key driver for the family.
-Jan’s profession, working in energy research and advising policy makers on the topic – including on how to retrofit homes – meant that he had a deep knowledge of the environmental impact of our homes.
-It was important to him that he practiced what he preached, ensuring that his own home was compatible with a net zero carbon emissions future.
+Jan’s profession, working in energy research and advising policymakers on the topic – including on how to retrofit homes – meant that he had a deep knowledge of the environmental impact of our homes.
+It was important to him that he practised what he preached, ensuring that his own home was compatible with a net zero carbon emissions future.

 What measures were installed?